-St. Matthew’s has been engaged in prayer ministry on behalf of the Suicide Prevention Program and the parish of St. Thomas, Moose Factory, since July 2010.
-The ministry includes a daily petition offered by the Prayer Chain; a weekly short prayer text for the Prayers of the People at Sunday services and a longer prayer (printed in the Sunday Bulletin) both of which are emailed each week to the Rector of St. Thomas parish); and occasional prayer by the Healing Team when there is a specific need for God’s healing power.
-The petitions are refreshed regularly to reflect the ongoing needs of SPP and St. Thomas.
+St. Matthew’s has been involved in prayer ministry on behalf of the Suicide Prevention Program and the parish of St. Thomas, Moose Factory, since 2010.
+The ministry includes daily petitions offered by the Prayer Chain, inclusion in the weekly Sunday Prayers of the People, and prayers by the Healing Team.

 Primates' World Relief & Development Fund

 PWRDF is the Canadian Anglican response for emergency relief, refugees, development, and justice.
 Parishioners support PWRDF through donations.
 To learn more about PWRDF and its recent projects, please visit its website at www.pwrdf.org .